 The then-current Production Price listed in Attachment 1 for Products for each Aircraft model will be reduced by the initial price reduction or the additional price reduction, as applicable, for the applicable production rates, all as set forth in the Table below in this Section 4 of Attachment 3 of this BSCA.
 Each Production Price reduction will become effective thirty (30) calendar days after the date on which the applicable production rate increase occurred.

-If production rates fail to sustain at the trigger rates, the price reductions will revert back to the previous prices in the same manner the rates were increased.

 At no time will the original price listed in Attachment 1 be exceeded regardless of production rates.

 The prices listed in Attachment 1 will be updated promptly to reflect each price reduction.
 Seller’s obligation in this Section 4, will be in addition to its obligations in Section 11 of this BSCA.

-Aircraft Rate Increase Table
+Aircraft Rate Increase Table.
+This table shall have the same price increase incremental changes for rate reductions.